googleapis/google-cloud-java/google-cloud-spanner/README.md

 #### Complete source code

-In [DatabaseSelect.java](../google-cloud-examples/src/main/java/com/google/cloud/examples/spanner/snippets/DatabaseSelect.java) we put a quick start example, which shows how you can run a simple select statement.
+In [DatabaseSelect.java](../google-cloud-examples/src/main/java/com/google/cloud/examples/spanner/snippets/DatabaseSelect.java) we put a quick start example, which shows how you can run a simple query.

 ## Troubleshooting